niltooth/crap/README.md

 # ItsATrap!
-A high performance snmp trap reciver.
+A high performance snmp trap receiver.
 Traps are converted into json and stored as jsonb in PostgreSQL.
 If you enable TimescaleDB in PostgreSQL will you have a highly scalable timeseries database with the full power of PostgreSQL at your hands.
 That includes full json support, joins, etc.

 ## Performance
 On my limited home hardware I was able to process 20k traps per second.